rafaelqueiroz89/production-ready-api-with-docker/README.md

  - It doesn't allow a force push if the development branch is with build fail
  - Only accepts pull requests

+# Technical Discussion

+## Git branch strategy

+Master branch rules:
+ - It is protected against push
+ - It doesn't allow a force push if the development branch is with build fail
+ - Only accepts pull requests

 ## Techonologies, tools, methodologies and frameworks used

  - .NET Core 3.0 xUnit for unit testing Some concepts of DDD Serilog for
  - Application logging
  - Grafana for showing a dashboard of metrics
  - Prometheus for the metrics server
  - Docker to use containers (with docker-compose)
  - Github Actions for the Build script (CI)
  - Mrmaid-js for drawing the diagrams